idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 - **stError** - an error on the coupled side, that makes it unable to continue.
 Should contain additional detail on the cause of the error.

 ## Suggested Execution Flow

-The coupled application needs to maintain a few variables:
+The client application needs to maintain the following variables:

-**SimTime** - The current time of its simulation with a start time when EMRALD specifies to begin.
+**SimTime** - measure the chronology of the client simulation time, starting from zero seconds when it begins at the first atContinue message from EMRALD.
+The "time" value in the messages is the EMRALD global time from the begining of the EMRALD simulation.

 **CallbackTime** - is the EMRALD global time at which the coupled application must pause and return control to EMRALD if no significant event happens sooner.